David Arquette

+David Arquette (/ɑːrˈkɛt/; born September 8, 1971) is an American actor, producer, and retired professional wrestler.
+He began his acting career with a main role as Keith "Two-Bit" Matthews on the Fox drama television series The Outsiders (1990), and he made his film debut with a supporting role in Where the Day Takes You (1992).
+Arquette continued acting in television during the early-to-mid 1990s, with main roles as Tod Hawks on the NBC sitcom Parenthood (1990–1991) and Hunter on the CBS sitcom Double Rush (1995), and had starring roles in the films Wild Bill (1995) and Johns (1996).

+Arquette's breakout came with his starring role as Dewey Riley in the slasher film Scream (1996), a role which he later reprised in four sequels from 1997 to 2022.
+Following Scream, he starred in the films Dream with the Fishes (1997), Ravenous (1999), and Never Been Kissed (1999).
+In the 2000s, Arquette starred in the films Ready to Rumble (2000), 3000 Miles to Graceland (2001), See Spot Run (2001), Eight Legged Freaks (2002), Never Die Alone (2004), The Adventures of Sharkboy and Lavagirl in 3-D (2005), and Hamlet 2 (2008).
+He made his directorial debut with The Tripper (2006), and had a main role as Jason Ventress on the ABC sitcom In Case of Emergency (2007).

+In the 2010s, Arquette starred in the films Just Before I Go (2014), which he also produced, and Bone Tomahawk (2015), and portrayed Keith Jesperson in the Lifetime television film Happy Face Killer (2014).
+In the 2020s, Arquette starred in the films Spree (2020), 12 Hour Shift (2020), The Good Half (2023), and The Unholy Trinity (2024), and was the subject of the documentary film You Cannot Kill David Arquette (2020).

-David Arquette (born September 8, 1971) is an American actor and former professional wrestler.
-He is best known for his role as Dewey Riley in the slasher film franchise Scream, for which he won a Teen Choice Award and two Blockbuster Entertainment Awards.
-As a professional wrestler, he is best remembered for his 2000 stint in World Championship Wrestling (WCW), where he won the WCW World Heavyweight Championship and headlined the Slamboree pay-per-view event; he has received praise in recent times for his work on the independent circuit.
+As a professional wrestler, Arquette is best known for his panned 2000 stint in World Championship Wrestling (WCW) where he won the WCW World Heavyweight Championship, headlining the Slamboree pay-per-view event, and appearing in WWE and on the independent wrestling circuit.

-A member of the Arquette acting family, he first became known during the mid-1990s after starring in several Hollywood films aside from the Scream franchise, such as Wild Bill, Never Been Kissed, Buffy the Vampire Slayer, See Spot Run and Eight Legged Freaks.
-He has since had several television roles, such as Jason Ventress on ABC's In Case of Emergency.
-Arquette has also voiced Skully on the Disney Channel animated series Jake and the Never Land Pirates, and executive produced the game show Celebrity Name Game, for which he received a Daytime Emmy Award nomination.

 Early life

 Arquette was born in a Subud commune in Bentonville, Virginia.
-He is the youngest child of Brenda "Mardi" Olivia (née Nowak), an actress, poet, theatre operator, activist, acting teacher, and therapist, and Lewis Arquette, an actor.
+He is the youngest child of Brenda "Mardi" Olivia (née Nowak), an actress, burlesque dancer, poet, theater operator, activist, acting-teacher, and therapist, and Lewis Arquette, a puppeteer and actor.
 Arquette's paternal grandfather was comedian Cliff Arquette.
-Arquette's mother was Jewish (from a family that emigrated from Poland) while his father was a convert from Catholic Christianity to Islam; through him, David is distantly related to explorer Meriwether Lewis.
-His father, whose family's surname was originally Arcouet, was of part French-Canadian descent.
+Arquette's mother was Jewish (from a family that emigrated from Poland) while his father was a convert from Roman Catholicism to Islam; through him, David is distantly related to explorer Meriwether Lewis.
+His father, whose family's surname was originally Arcouet, was partly of French-Canadian descent.
 Arquette's four siblings, Rosanna, Richmond, Patricia, and Alexis, all became actors as well.
 The Arquettes had an unusual upbringing, with a father who occasionally had issues with substance abuse.
 Their mother died of breast cancer.